-The Future Land Use Map provides a generalized representation of the types and intensities of land uses that exist today-or may exist in the future-in different areas of Park County.
+The Future Land Use Map provides a generalized representation of the types and intensities of land uses that exist today-or may exist in the future-in different areas of Park County; it does not isolate uses at a parcel level of detail.
 The Future Land Use Map is based on a range of considerations-existing land use, land suitability, ownership, zoning, environmental considerations, municipal plans, and other factors that influence growth.

-The Future Land Use Map reflects the citizens' collective vision for the future, as articulated through the countywide goals and policies in Chapter 2 and adopted municipal plans.
+The Future Land Use Map reflects a conceptual vision for the future, as articulated through the countywide goals and policies in Chapter 2 and adopted municipal plans.
 Demand for future development and community preferences about the types of development that are desired in the future vary by planning area.
-Future Land Use Maps for each of the twelve planning areas and area-specific land use quidelines are provided in Chapter 4.
+Future Land Use Maps for each of the twelve planning areas and area-specific land use guidelines are provided in Chapter 4.